 Hi.
-I’m Aidan Moher, a Canadian science fiction and fantasy writer and Hugo Award-winning editor, who lives in Victoria, BC.
+I’m Aidan Moher, a Canadian science fiction and fantasy writer and Hugo Award winning editor.
+I live in Victoria, BC.

 A Dribble of Ink began opened its doors in May 2007, a couple of days after I graduated from my university program with a license to build websites.
 I didn’t have a job yet, though through a series of related and fortuitous events, I had in my hands ARCs (Advance Review Copies, essentially) of Acacia: The War with the Mein by David Anthony Durham, which was catching some buzz around the web, even before the blogosphere was the force that it is today, and The Elves of Cintra by Terry Brooks, a genre heavyweight, so, I did what any overeager college student would do: I started a blog.